Packing Tips for Moving

 What Should You Pack?

-Obviously, not everything will fit in boxes.
+Obviously, not everything will fit in just boxes and if you are unsure of how to pack, we recommend inquiring about our packing services in Richmond.
 As a general rule, furniture and major appliances will be wrapped and padded by your moving crew.
 Items requiring professional disassembly and/or crating (such as slate pool tables, chandeliers or large glass table tops) are best left to the professionals.

 Use new, high-quality packing materials (available from Heroes Moving & Storage) specifically designed for moving to better ensure your items will safely arrive.
 Professional moving cartons come in a variety of shapes and sizes that are specifically suited to fit a variety of household goods.